 Such meritless accusations not only take the focus out of the important ones, they also come with the serious collateral damage on free speech.
 Suddenly, it's no longer about pedophilia and misogyny, it's about everything single opinion that, despite being socially acceptable and even common in the society at large, it is different from the accusers' opinions.
 And the ease with which such accusations are made...

-I will never agree with such totalitarian vision of the world, no matter from which political or ideological field it comes, that is fed by a lack of tolerance to different views.
+I will never agree with such totalitarian vision of the world, no matter from which political or ideological field it comes, which is fed by lack of tolerance to different views.
 Yes, there is a bar that divides what is acceptable and what is not acceptable, but that bar does not follow the exact outlines of your personal opinions on each and every subject.
-That bar is set by society in general, which is made of a wide range of opinions, many of which are the opposite to yours, yet perfectly acceptable.
+That bar is set by society in general, which is made of a wide range of opinions, many of which are the opposite of yours', yet perfectly acceptable.
 When in doubt, it is better to err in excess when it comes to freedom of expression.
 I have serious concerns on how reactions like this make people self-censor.

 In this context, libertarians are easy prey.
 I also don't agree with many libertarian opinions / thinking, although in some subjects that I care about libertarians play a key role and we share similar views.
 But I always admired the intellectual honesty and transparency of the libertarians I know.
-They will tell you exactly their opinions, no matter how controversial, they will explain why they defend that, and they tend to be deeply logical about their arguments, disconsidering other external factors/influences.
-Their thought is so structured... that often becomes predictable.
+They will tell you exactly their opinions, no matter how controversial, they will explain why they defend it, and they tend to be deeply logical about their arguments, disconsidering other external factors/influences.
+Their thought can be so structured... that often becomes predictable.

 In a world that is becoming less and less open to different views, libertarians are the first victims.
 Because they are transparent, often proud, and they don't hide.
 Other people do.
 Other people (specially in Europe, it seems to me), in a context of a hostile environment, will self-censor and blend in.
 At least with the libertarians you know what to expect.